Ilex aquifolium: Distribution and habitat

+Holly is native to much of the western half of Europe as well as northwestern Africa.
+Its native status in central and Eastern Europe is disputed.
+According to Plants of the World Online (POWO) it is not native or reproducing in Poland or Hungary, but is native to Bulgaria and Romania.
+According to the International Union for Conservation of Nature (IUCN) its status in Romania is uncertain and it is introduced and naturalized to some extant in Hungary, though they agree that it is not found in Poland or eastward in northern Europe.
+In response to climate change the species is shifting northwards in Norway and towards to the northeast in Denmark and Germany.
+By 2005 it was found as far north as Kristiansund in Norway, though still limited to a fringe of the county immediately adjacent to the North Sea.

+In Asia its status is disputed with POWO listing it as an introduced species in Turkey and Syria while the IUCN lists it as native and also native to Iran and Lebanon.
+Holly grows from sea level to elevations as high as 600 m.

+Holly is a common species in its range and widespread.
+Because of this it is a species of least-concern according to the IUCN, however there is a decline in mature individuals and its population is severely fragmented.
+Though, local populations may face threats.
+In the country of Sweden only one wild tree remains.

+It mainly grows in the understory or at the edges of deciduous forests in oceanic or Mediterranean climates, though in Mediterranean climate areas it only grows at higher elevations in shade and it can be the dominant species in cooler northern woodlands.
+In the north of its range, holly is associated with oak forests dominated by European oak, durmast oak, and downy oak.

-Along the west coast of the United States and Canada, from California to British Columbia, non-native English Holly has proved very invasive, quickly spreading into native forest habitat, where it thrives in shade and crowds out native species.
-It has been placed on the Washington State Noxious Weed Control Board's monitor list, and is a Class C invasive plant in Portland.
+Along the west coast of the United States and Canada, from California to British Columbia, non-native English Holly has proven very invasive, quickly spreading into native forest habitat, where it thrives in shade and crowds out native species.
+It is listed as a class C noxious weed in Washington State, and is a Class C invasive plant in Portland.

 During the Cenozoic Era, the Mediterranean region, Europe, and northwest Africa had a wetter climate and were largely covered by laurel forests.
 Holly was a typical representative species of this biome, where many current species of the genus Ilex were present.
 With the drying of the Mediterranean Basin during the Pliocene, the laurel forests gradually retreated, replaced by more drought-tolerant sclerophyll plant communities.
 The modern Ilex aquifolium resulted from this change.
 Most of the last remaining laurel forests around the Mediterranean are believed to have died out approximately 10,000 years ago at the end of the Pleistocene.